RelistenNet/relisten-web-classic/README.md

 ## Gracias

-Thanks to Alec Gorge, the wonderful people over at Archive.org and Phish.in, Jeff Lang, as well as the gracious musicians who allow free taping and distribution at their concerts.
+Thanks to Alec Gorge, the wonderful people over at Archive.org and Phish.in, Jeff Lang, as well as the gracious musicians who allow free taping and distribution of their concerts.